top of page

 Disadvantages

-• As the design is carved into several blocks it is harder to accurately register the design.
+• As the design is carved into several blocks, it can be harder to register it accurately.

 Examples of my multi-block lino prints